DHCSSza/dh-ignite/content/home/event.md

 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 60

-title: 'Upcoming DH-IGNITE dates and locations'
+title: 'Upcoming DH-IGNITE events'
 subtitle:

 content: